 What Does the Executor of a Will Do to Carry Out the Provisions of a Will?

 If you are named as the executor of a will, what will you be called to do when the testator (the person who wrote the will) passes?
 Attorney Philip Hundl answers that question in this article.
-Executor is the male and also the gender neutral word for the person named to carry out the provisions of a will.
+An executor is the male and also the gender-neutral word for the person named to carry out the provisions of a will.
 Executrix is the word used for a female executor.
 Call 800-929-1725 for an appointment at any of our offices in Wharton County, Fort Bend County, or Matagorda County.